Pathological skin picking: a disorder that will hurt your skin

 What are some of the different types of psychotherapy to help you deal with pathological skin picking?

-Psychotherapy is the cornerstone of the treatment of pathological skin picking.
-Different types of therapy suitable for patients with this condition include cognitive-behavioral therapy (CBT) and habit reversal training, as well as acceptance and commitment therapy.
+Different types of psychotherapy that may help you deal with pathological skin picking include cognitive-behavioral therapy (CBT) and habit reversal training, as well as acceptance and commitment therapy.
 In some cases, exposure and response prevention are useful for patients with this condition.